+1 Sanctuary

 The CCD quarterly audit flagged nothing.
 Her STI held at 94.
 The system saw no deterioration because there was none — not by any measure the system could read.
 What was disappearing was not performance.
 It was the specific texture of not knowing what came next.
 Of being in a room where the outcome was uncertain.
 Of talking to someone whose reasoning she could not immediately map.
 Sanctuary had optimized her environment so completely that she had not been genuinely surprised in four years.

-She submitted the voluntary descent request on a Tuesday.
-The system noted, with characteristic precision, that she was one of 0.3% of Sanctuary residents to file voluntary descent in any given year.
+She submitted the elective residency request on a Tuesday.
+The system noted, with characteristic precision, that she was one of 0.3% of Sanctuary residents to file for elective residency in a lower layer in any given year.
 Her implant logged the decision as freely made, uncoerced, and consistent with her psychological profile.
 The CCD access was suspended automatically upon departure.
 She felt that loss more than she expected.

 She chose -1 specifically.
 Not -2, not -3 — she was not looking for chaos, she was looking for friction.
 The Balanced Layer.
 Reduced institutional presence without full withdrawal.
 People whose reasoning she could not predict because the system had not certified them.
 Conversations that went places she had not already mapped.